omorogbe/NYU-CS-6803-Lab-6/Readme.md

-# Final Project - Infant Incubator Model and Simulator
+# Lab 6 - Infant Incubator Model and Simulator Part 2

 In this assignment you will apply everything you have learned in this module on a real world application, the Infant Incubator.
 The Infant Incubator is designed to provide a safe, controlled space for infants to live while their vital organs develop.
 Unlike a simple bassinet, an incubator provides an environment that can be adjusted to provide the ideal temperature as well as the perfect amount of oxygen, humidity, and light.
-This paticular Infant Incubator is set to release on **15th August**(Deadline of the Project).
+This paticular Infant Incubator is set to release on **15th May**(Deadline of the Project).
 The developers of this project would like you, the Security Engineer, to ensure the product satisify US Government's security regulations for medical devices before the release date.
 As a Security Engineer, you are required **"Make sure we satisfiy US Government Regulations"**.
 The company has given you the options of accomplishing this by either implementing Vulnerability Patching or creating a Risk Analysis Report.

-**Note: You are allowed to do this project individually or with another Security Engineer**

-The final deliverables for this project could be either one of these:
+The deliverables for this Lab will based on the vulnerability patching:

-## Option 1 - Vulnerability Patching

-**Part 1.1 - Identify Vulnerabilities and Testcases**

 Your first goal as a Security Engineer who wants to ensure the security of the application is to identify security vulnerabilities in the project and create testcases to exploit them.
 In the real world, applications are often tested with test scripts.
 The following are a few questions a Security Engineer would ask when writing a testcase to test the Security of their application: